 Here are the hypoxia conditions you should be aware of as an air traveler

-Individually needed hypoxia, where you, as an individual needs more oxygen for any reason.
-Remember, the air you breathe in the cabin is equivalent of the air you find at high altitudes on earth.
+Individually experienced hypoxia, where you, as an individual needs more oxygen for any reason.
+Remember, the air you breathe in the cabin is equivalent to the air you find at high altitudes on earth.
 You may feel deprived of oxygen, or perhaps for medical reasons, need more oxygen.
 Always ask the flight attendant for the oxygen bottle.
 Any qualified medical personnel on board will be requested to assist in helping you.

 Alcohol inflight self-imposed health risk of flying can also induce hypoxia (called Histotoxic Hypoxia).
 The “thin” cabin air only increases your chances for such hypoxia if you drink excessively while you travel by air.